 providing suitable and secure reporting and communication channels and ensuring that any

-information that is reported is properly and effectively dealt with;
+information that is reported by the healthcare workers is properly and effectively dealt with;

 creating and maintaining a rigorous and effective framework for dealing with any suspected

 All Relevant Persons are expected to adhere to the principles set out in this Policy.

 The Bribery Act 2010 (the Bribery Act) came into force on 1 July 2011.
 The Bribery Act affects the